A Note on the Second Spectral Gap Incompleteness Theorem

 Letting $M$ be a universal Turing Machine in the above results, this immediately implies (algorithmic) undecidability of the spectral gap problem, via the classic result by \textcite{Turing} that the Halting problem is undecidable.
-As explained in~\cite{spectral-gap}, by standard arguments this result also implies axiomatic independence \`a la G\"odel:
+As explained in~\cite{spectral-gap}, by standard arguments this result also implies a form of axiomatic independence \`a la G\"odel:

 \begin{corollary}[1st spectral gap incompleteness theorem] Let $\mathcal{F}$ be a consistent formal system capable of reasoning about elementary arithmetic.
-Let $d\in\mathbb{N}$ be a sufficiently large constant.
-There exists a translationally invariant nearest-neighbour Hamiltonian on a 2D lattice, or on a 1D chain, with local dimension $d$ and algebraic matrix entries, for which neither the presence nor the absence of a spectral gap is provable or disprovable in $\mathcal{F}$. \end{corollary}
+Let $d\in\mathbb{N}$ be a sufficiently large constant (whose numerical value can in principle be specified explicitly).
+Then there exist translationally invariant nearest-neighbour Hamiltonians on a 2D lattice, or on a 1D chain, with local dimension $d$ and algebraic matrix entries, for which the presence or the absence of a spectral gap is unprovable in $\mathcal{F}$. \end{corollary}

+This is (sort of) a spectral-gap analogue of the usual statement of G\"odel's First Incompleteness Theorem:\footnote{ Don't take this analogy -- or this note -- too seriously!
+There isn't a formal analogy in any rigorous sense between G\"odel's Incompleteness Theorems and the Spectral Gap Incompleteness Theorems.
+It's just an analogy in the loose, informal, colloquial sense.
+I.e.\ the usual English sense.
+Not some deep and meaningful mathematical sense.

+G\"odel's First Incompleteness Theorem is usually stated something along the lines of \cref{Godel1},\stepcounter{footnote}\footnotemark[\thefootnote] asserting existence of unprovable statements $S$.
+But, unlike the First Spectral Gap Incompleteness Theorem, the proof of G\"odel's First Incompleteness Theorem actually constructs an explicit example of such an $S$.
+It's just not a very interesting $S$.

+In case you're wondering, there's no formal or deep-and-meaningful analogy between consistency/inconsistency and gapped/gapless, either. }

-This is is a spectral-gap analogue of G\"odel's First Incompleteness Theorem: it proves existence of a spin lattice Hamiltonian with undecidable spectral gap.
-But, like the First Incompleteness Theorem, it isn't able to pinpoint any \emph{specific} Hamiltonian whose spectral gap is undecidable.
+it proves existence of a spin lattice Hamiltonian with undecidable spectral gap.
+But it isn't able to pinpoint any \emph{specific} Hamiltonian whose spectral gap is undecidable.
 We noted in \cite{spectral-gap} that:

 \begin{quote} ``[T]here are particular Hamiltonians within these families for which one can neither prove nor disprove the presence of a gap, or of any other undecidable property.
 Unfortunately, our methods cannot pinpoint these cases.'' \end{quote}